jonschwadron/replicalabs-ansible/README.md

 # Replica Labs Setup with Chef #

-Make sure your virtual machine have at least 2 GB memory allocated, otherwise the setup will fail.
+Make sure the virtual machine have at least 2 GB memory allocated, otherwise the setup will fail.

 ## To-do: ##
 Rewrite recipes for the following cookbooks: